 Phyllis has been OLTA’s Member Services Coordinator since August 2008.
 Her responsibilities include organizing the annual conference, managing OLTA’s external communications and maintaining the office and related information.
 Phyllis has worked in the not-for-profit sector since 2002.
 Her experience includes event management and outreach projects.
 Prior to this career change, Phyllis held numerous senior management positions within the Reuters Group, both in Toronto and London, UK.
 Phyllis lives in Limehouse, on the Niagara Escarpment with her husband Glenn.

-Morgan is OLTA’s Species at Risk Technician.
+Morgan is OLTA’s Conservation Science Manager.
 Morgan holds a BSc in Ecology from the University of Guelph where she completed a thesis focused on the impact of the Algonquin Park logging industry on arthropod biodiversity.
 Morgan has also completed a post graduate certificate in Ecosystem Restoration from Niagara College.
-While completing her studies, Morgan attended Ontario Biodiversity Summit in 2015 as a youth delegate and helped to form the Emerging Leaders for Biodiversity, a network for youth interested in the conservation of Ontario’s biodiversity.,
+While completing her studies, Morgan attended Ontario Biodiversity Summit in 2015 as a youth delegate and helped to form the Emerging Leaders for Biodiversity, a network for youth interested in the conservation of Ontario’s biodiversity.

 Prior to joining OLTA, Morgan worked as Conservation Coordinator for the Escarpment Biosphere Conservancy, coordinating stewardship activities including invasive species management, species at risk monitoring and trail maintenance.
 She also coordinated outreach events such as bioblitzes, workshops and festivals.